Decoding admissions to India’s top Liberal Arts universities

 Activities

-Most universities ask you for details on your key 3-5 activities so choose well displaying diversity among sports, creative and community activities Grade 9 onwards.
-Please make sure that all options are filled.
-Upload any certificates that support your claims.
 Some universities ask you to mention books you have read.
-Make sure you fill all the spaces provided, even if these are prescribed books fromyour school curriculum.
+Make sure you fill all the spaces provided, even if these are prescribed books from your school curriculum.

 Application Essays

-Krea asks for “your personal story,” Flame asks you to comment on “Creativity, innovation and Research” and Ashoka asks for your considered view on a social topic.
+Krea asks for “your personal story,” Flame asks you to comment on “Creativity, innovation and Research,” and Ashoka asks for your considered view on a social topic.
 Among other shorter prompts.
 Your responses are often what distinguish you and give your application a distinctive voice.
-The key to writing a great college essay is to go deep – into your own stories when writing a personal essay, and into data and facts when writing an opinion-based one.

 For instance, “I have lived in many cities since my father had a transferable job,” is a common statement.
-“I grew up in cities as diverse as Pune, Chennai, Delhi and Kolkata, joyfully dancing to different tunes on Ganesh Chaturthi, Pongal, Lohri and Durga Puja” is endearing.
+“I grew up in cities as diverse as Pune, Chennai, Delhi, and Kolkata, joyfully dancing to different tunes on Ganesh Chaturthi, Pongal, Lohri, and Durga Puja” is endearing.

-“Poverty and illiteracy are India’s biggest problems” is far less impactful than, “over 10% of India’s population lives below the poverty line according to a 2022 UNDP report.
+“Poverty and illiteracy are India’s biggest problems” is far less impactful than “over 10% of India’s population lives below the poverty line according to a 2022 UNDP report.
 And almost a quarter of Indians are not literate according to the 2022 Census of India.”

 Research, offer specific data, present visual and sensory clues to help the reader visualise your words, and present a confident narrative.

-Avoid using Chapt GPT even to refine your essays since universities have different policiies on this – and generally don’t like AI-generated work!
+Avoid using ChatGPT even to refine your essays since universities have different policies on this – and generally don’t like AI-generated work!

 Testing

-It is important to familiarize yourself with the test, its pattern and time duration well beforehand.
-You can find mock tests and previous years sample papers online.
+It is important to familiarize yourself with the test, its pattern, and time duration well beforehand.
+You can find mock tests and previous years’ sample papers online.

 On-the-Spot Essay

-This is the university’s way of testing how well you think on your feet, and – how authentic your application essays are!
+This is the university’s way of testing how well you think on your feet, and how authentic your application essays are!

-You can prepare for these by finding previous years’ essay topics and practicing timed responses.
-Begin by understanding the question, outline some key points that you definitely want to highlight in your essay.
-The question asks for whether you agree or disagree, try to first analyse both sides of the argument in your essay, and build your argument in either direction logically.
-Support your argument with examples, facts and evidence from current and past news (side note: be familiar with big current and past news stories.)
-Manage your time wisely between planning, writing and editing.
+Try to first analyse both sides of the argument in your essay, and build your argument in either direction logically.
+Support your argument with examples, facts, and evidence from current and past news (side note: be familiar with big current and past news stories).
+Manage your time wisely between planning, writing, and editing.

 Interviews